-Araki is a recipient of the Taiyo prize for Satchin (1964); Shashin-no-kai Prize from the Photographic Society of Japan (1990); the Austrian Decoration of Honor for Science and Arts (Austrian Embassy,2008); the 54th Mainichi Art Award (2012).
+Araki was a recipient of the Austrian Decoration of Honour for Science and Arts (Austrian Embassy, 2008) and the 54th Mainichi Art Award (2012).

 Nobuyoshi Araki is arguably Japan's greatest living photographer.
 His inexhaustible creative energy is attested to by the more than 450 books he has published in the last four decades.

 Araki's exhibitions go back to 1965, when he exhibited at Shinjuku Station Building, Tokyo, Japan, his first show called Satchin and His Brother Mabo.
 From then on Araki's work has been exhibited permanently and worldwide through the years.

 Text courtesy Reflex Amsterdam.

 It was a typical Berlin week of contrasts, of darkness and beauty, the sacred and the profane.Read More Ocula Feature Japan Focus: Three Tokyo Exhibitions By Becca Voelcker, Tokyo